danmanners/non-disclosure-agreement/old/README.md

+# This is the deprecated first version using SQLite

+Don't use it, but you know...it's here.

 # Non-Disclosure Agreement

 This project goal is to provide users a way to share files, strings, or URL's with each other by using a token.
 When creating the token, specifications for the lifetime of the object can be dictated.
 Once an object has reached the end of its life, it will behave as though it never existed.